dewikinasih/Big-Query/README.md

 -	Outerwear and Coats woulfd likely bring us the most revenue, whereas jeans would bring us the most customers.
 -	in 2 years the revenue always  drop slightly in April but in 2022 the drop was extremely farther than 2021.
 December always gives us the highest revenue

-The query has been stored on The Look E Commerce folder or simply you can click here
+The query has been stored on The article below

 Read the full [article here](https://dewikinasih.medium.com/descriptive-analytics-of-retail-dataset-using-big-query-and-spreadsheets-88ba1e51d7c7)